Travels for Taste

 Photography session by Lucy at Foodies 100 BlogCamp 2015 at River Cottage

-By then we were famished and I was relieved that as we trooped in the large dining hall, we all needed a rest and those gorgeous aromas wafting around had us salivating.
+By then we were famished and I was relieved that as we trooped into the large dining hall, we all needed a rest and those gorgeous aromas wafting around had us salivating.
 So when the mains were served everything went quiet for a while as we hungrily wolfed down our food.
 It was a great opportunity to catch up with other bloggers between courses and I was glad to see so many familiar faces.
-It was nice to be finally able to put faces to names of all the bloggers I ‘meet’ almost daily in cyberspace.
+It was nice to be finally able to put faces to the names of all the bloggers I ‘meet’ almost daily in cyberspace.

 Foodies 100 BlogCamp 2015 at River Cottage